BlockEdenHQ/web-blockeden-home/blog/2023-08-02-regulatory-storm-dilemma-opportunities-in-the-us-crypto-industry.md

 The escalation and intensification of conflicts between regulators and the crypto industry is good news, as it means that resolution is nearing.

 **The verdict for Ripple Labs was announced on July 13, and the next day, July 14, is the anniversary of the French Revolution.
 This reminds me of the unrest in France after the revolution; but it was also during that chaotic time that the foundation of modern law - the French Civil Code - was born.
-I hope that we can see that, although the crypto industry is currently experiencing chaos and turmoil, it will eventually find its direction and way out, establishing a set of norms and codes that can coexist harmoniously with the outside world.**"
+I hope that we can see that, although the crypto industry is currently experiencing chaos and turmoil, it will eventually find its direction and way out, establishing a set of norms and codes that can coexist harmoniously with the outside world.**

 ![](https://tp-misc.b-cdn.net/blockeden/code-civil-des-francais.png)